schollz/kiki/README.md

 32. A envelope is sealed using public-private key encryption so that only intended recipients can open it.
 You are also a recipient of your own letters.
 33. A **public** letter is one which is additionally sealed with the *region keypair*.
 Everyone on the network has this keypair and will be able to unseal the envelope.
-34. A **friends** letter is one that is sealed against the latest personal *friends keypair*.
+34. A **friends** letter is one that is sealed against the latest personal **friends keypair**.
-35. The *friends keypair* is generated for each user on initiation.
+35. The **friends keypair** is just a keypair that is generated for each user on initiation.
-36. A *friends keypair* is shared upon making a **friend**.
+36. Two friends keypairs are shared upon making a **friend**.
 37. A **friend** is someone that you follow, that also follows you.
 38. By unfriending, you generate a new *friends keypair* which is transmitted to your remaining friends.
 Your ex-friend will still see your old content, but not the new content.
-39. You can also send a letter addressed to specific people.
+39. You can also send a letter addressed to specific people by specifying their public keys.
 .
 *Editing and deletion*

 40. Every thing on *kiki* is editable.
-To edit something you create a new letter that identifies the previous letter using **replaces** tag.
+To edit something you create a new letter that identifies the previous letter using a **replaces** tag.
-41. Only everything on *kiki* is deletable (e.g. your profile).
+41. You can delete anything you made on *kiki*.
 By sending a letter with an action to erase a profile, it will erase everything but that letter.
 When synced with others, it will also erase your content on everyone elses computer. (__Note__: since letters are signed, you cannot delete someone else's profile).

 *The Feed*

-42. Your **feed** is a representation of all the envelopes that are accessible to you.
+42. Your **feed** is a representation of all the envelopes that are accessible to you (i.e. addressed to you, addressed to friends, or addressed to public).
-43. Letters than contain shared images/text are aggregated in reverse-chronological order in a displayed **feed**.
+43. The representation of letters is most generally a website where shared images/text are aggregated in reverse-chronological order in a displayed **feed**. (__Note__: *kiki* is not a website - it is an infrastructure.
+Feel free to build your own display).
 44. You can also hide things from showing up in the feed by editing a post so that its content is empty (effectively deleting it).
 45. When editing content, only the latest edit is shown in the feed.
 46. All functions of *kiki* are accessible from the feed (e.g. sending letters of various purposes).